 Are there restrictive covenants that are commonly identified as part of conveyancing in Chulmleigh?

 Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the process of conveyancing in Chulmleigh.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

-I am purchasing my first flat in Chulmleigh with the aid of help to buy.
-The builders would not budge the amount so I negotiated 6k of extras instead.
-The sale representative told me not inform my solicitor about the extras as it will impact my loan with the bank.
+I'm buying my first flat in Chulmleigh with the aid of help to buy.
+The developers refused to move on the amount so I negotiated £7000 of fixtures and fittings instead.
+The property agent suggested that I not to tell my conveyancer about the extras as it could affect my loan with the lender.
 Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.